 B. Jump From Index Page

 About Far Sector SFFH.
 We originally launched as Outside: Speculative & Dark Fiction on 15 April 1998, and (after death threats from a backpacking magazine) renamed ourselves Deep Outside SFFH in the fall of that year.
 With the end of Ellen Datlow's Event Horizon website, we became (and remained until our closing in January 2007) the world's oldest professional, web-only magazine of speculative and dark fiction (or sf/f/h).
-For unprofessional reasons at SFWA, we were not recognized by SFWAyet we paid professional rates, obeyed all of their rules, and published a considerable number of Hugo/Nebula/Sturgeon award winners and/or nominees during our nearly decade long run.
+We were never recognized by SFWAyet we paid professional rates, obeyed all of their rules, and published a considerable number of Hugo/Nebula/Sturgeon (all world top awards) winners and/or nominees during our nearly decade long run.
 We were also known for the kindest 'pass' slips in the industry, and for publishing a large number of unknown authors&including a few, like Ted Kosmatka, whose distinguished careers we helped launch.
 We are, in a nutshell, a solid part of Internet publishing industry that will forever remain historical milestones (for a number of reasons).
 For more information on our history, see the Clocktower Books Museum.

 Using new possibilities online, we developed a successful pay model that allowed us to stay in business as long as our retailer did (which was closed by B&N in 2012, or we'd still be in business).
 We never charged authors a penny for anything, but we provided professional covers, text layout, and uploads free.
 We paid the author a small advance on royalties, and no longer paid the SFWA professional rate (anyway pointless since they refused to acknowledge our existence, for reasons they can explain to history themselves).